centerparcs.co.uk

 Our steps to reduce the gender pay gap

-Some of the actions we are taking this year include:
+Some of the actions we have taken, and continue to roll out, include:

-• Adopting a flexible approach to working patterns for current and future employees to attract and retain a diverse workforce
+• Adopting a more flexible approach to working patterns for current and future employees to attract and retain a diverse workforce.

-• Continuing to run our annual Women’s Development Programme, delivering coaching and mentoring to our female employees, helping to progress our key talent
+• Continuing to run our annual Women’s Development Programme, delivering coaching and mentoring to our female employees and helping to progress our key talent.

 The gender pay gap in numbers